leonard186/nexter/README.md

 ## Description

 The purpose of this project is to demonstrate knowledge of the CSS3 Grid layout system.
+This website has no functionality, it only presents the user interface of a realtor company.

 ## Tech used